WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Will I get an interpreter if I don’t speak English?

-If you are applying for asylum without being in removal proceedings (under the affirmative asylum process), you will have to bring your own interpreter to the asylum interview.
+If you are applying for asylum at an asylum office, you will have to bring your own interpreter to the asylum interview.
 The government will not provide one for you.
-The interpreter cannot be your lawyer or representative, or a witness who will be testifying on your behalf.
-The interpreter must be fluent in your language and in English, and must be at least 18 years old.
-If you have a lawyer or advocate helping you apply, this is something s/he can hopefully help to arrange.
+The interpreter cannot be your lawyer or representative, or a witness who will be testifying on your behalf, and must be at least 18 years old.

-If you are requesting asylum as a defense to removal proceedings (under the defensive asylum process), the government will provide an interpreter for you at the asylum hearing and in all court proceedings.1
+If you are requesting asylum from an immigration court judge as a defense to removal proceedings, the government will provide an interpreter for you at the asylum hearing and in all court proceedings.1

 1 See USCIS website

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.